coleridge113/quiz-app-microservices/README.md

     The API Gateway acts as the primary interface to the client, further abstracting the main services.

 5. **User Service**
-    The User Service, the front end component, allows a user to view the available quizzes and answer them.
+    The User Service, the front end component using Thymeleaf, allows a user to view the available quizzes and answer them.

+6. **User Service (Vite+React)**
+    The User Service, the front end component using rewritten in React.js

 ### Key Features
 - Microservices architecture for modularity and scalability.
-- Dynamic quiz generation based on user preferences.
 - Service discovery and communication using Eureka and Feign.

 ### Technologies Used
 - **Java Spring Boot** for building microservices.
 - **Eureka** for service discovery.
+- **RESTful APIs** for inter-service communication
 - **Feign** for declarative REST client communication.
+- **Vite + React** for an alternative front end.
+- **TailwindCSS** for the design of the React project.